RJvH/dapr-workshop/README.md

 After this assignment we know

-- how to add the weatherforecast return type record
+- how to add the weather forecast return type record
 - how we can call the weatherapi from the mailapi using the Dapr SDK and the service invocation building block
 - how to get a forecast from the result and put it in the mail to be sent